cs4372/ios-study-guide/basics/Parse.md

 end

 ```
-4. Run `pod install` and you should now have the latest parse release.
+4. Run `pod install` to fetch the latest file from cocoapods and install it to the project.
+You should now have the latest parse release.

 Note: If you have to delete the podfile and restart the procee again: Run `pod deintegrate` and `rm podfile.loc`

-5. After installation, multiple files will be created in the project and click on the one that ends with `.xcworkspace`.
+5. After installation, multiple files will be created in the project.
+Close the project and and click on the one that ends with `.xcworkspace`.
 Open this file and you should be able to see the pods and all the project files.

 ## Parse Server setup